tparchman/F21_BIOL792_coursepage/week2_UnixII/unixII_primer.md

 - If you are running Ubuntu Linux, check which terminal application you are using and consult google.

-Id suggest the following alias's, or atleast this is what I use.
+I'd suggest the following alias's, or atleast this is what I use.

     # helpful alias collection
     alias python='python3'